Saturday, August 28, 2010

 They fan out like seasoned bouncers at a dive bar, keeping the pigs politely distanced until the feed is safely dumped.
 No one gets knocked over, no boots are lost in the mud, and the pigs live to eat another day.

-From there it’s off to the goat buck’s domain.
+From there it’s off to the buck goat’s domain.
 Now, our buck thinks he owns the place.
 Struts around like he’s some kind of land baron.
 But Roxie’s got zero patience for posturing, and Jack, bless his blank little head, backs her up like a well-trained but slightly confused bodyguard.

 Once everyone’s fed and milked, the dogs sweep the barn like a couple of living leaf blowers.
 “I said OUT!
 NOW!”
 Roxie charges down the aisle barking orders and clears the barn like it's closing time at the bar.
 Jack follows suit, barking two seconds behind her like an echo with fur.
 In less than half a minute the barn is empty, orderly, and silent—except for the triumphant panting of two very proud dogs.
 Efficiency at its finest.